stixxnicky-lpa/loveparentingandautism/_posts/2025-06-21-the-weight-of-it-why-weighted-blankets-actually-work.md

 That's always the point. 💙

+### Related Reads

+- **[Why the World Is Too Loud and What Actually Helps](/blog/2025/06/14/why-the-world-is-too-loud-and-what-actually-helps/)** — more on sensory overwhelm and what eases it.
+- **[Hands Busy, Brain Happy](/blog/2025/06/28/hands-busy-brain-happy-colouring-fidgeting-and-the-productive-stim/)** — a lighter-weight sensory tool for the toolkit.

 ---

 *Disclosure: This post contains affiliate links.
 If you buy something via a link here, I earn a small commission at no extra cost to you.
 I only recommend things I'd actually put in my own family's hands.*